 How popular is the baby name Marciana in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Marciana and check out all the blog posts that mention the name Marciana.
+Plus, check out all the blog posts that mention the name Marciana.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 On February 10, the Civil Registration Act went into effect in the Mexican state of Sonora (which is right across the border from Arizona).

 Article 46 of the act allows local authorities to reject baby names they deem derogatory, discriminatory, defamatory, libelous and meaningless, among other things.

 The state also banned 61 specific baby names, and will likely ban more names in the future.
 All of the banned names came directly from Sonora’s birth registries (meaning that each has been used at least once already).

 After doing some digging, I finally found the full list of banned names on a Mexican news site.
 Here it is: